JirkoRu/experimentalTutorial/README.md

 6. *Add a timer that counts down to decision*

     In a more real task we might want people to have limited time to sample with a subsequent decision about which arm is more valuable.
 [Here](https://agrogan97.github.io/psychex/code_docs/primitives.html#Countdown) is a link to a countdown object that would allow you to implement something like this.
-Countdown is in line 1212 of `lib/psychex/psychex.maint.js`of this repo if you want to look at the code.
+The definition of the Countdown class is in line 1212 of `lib/psychex/psychex.maint.js`of this repo if you want to look at the code.

 7. *Datasaving*